Can Candida Be Cured Naturally?

-Candida is a type of fungus called yeast.
-It's naturally present on the skin and the human body, especially in the following areas:
+Candida is a type of fungal yeast.
+It’s naturally present both inside your body and on your skin, especially in the mouth, intestines, and vagina.

-Candida can overgrow and cause an infection.
-This can be due to the following:
+Candida can overgrow and cause an infection (candidiasis) due to:

 • A weakened immune system